CGT, negative gearing and no-grounds evictions.

 1. The CGT discount: what is actually being talked about

-The short version is that the federal government is expected to reduce the capital gains tax discount from 50 per cent to 33 per cent in the May 12 budget.
-That discount has been in place since 1999 and it means that when you sell a property you have held for more than 12 months, you only pay tax on half your capital gain.
-Reducing it to 33 per cent means you would pay tax on two thirds instead.
+The short version is that a reduction in the capital gains tax discount is being discussed ahead of the May 12 federal budget.
+The current discount has been at 50 per cent since 1999 it means that when you sell a property you have held for more than 12 months, you only pay tax on half your capital gain.
+One scenario being reported is a reduction to 33 per cent, which would mean paying tax on two thirds instead.

 When I asked my accountant about it, the response was pretty straightforward.
 "Wait and see," he said.
 "Nothing has been legislated.
 The detail matters enormously, particularly whether any change applies only to properties purchased after a commencement date or whether it catches existing holdings too.
-The expectation among most people watching this closely is that existing properties would be grandfathered, meaning the current rules continue to apply to anything you already own."
+One scenario people are discussing is that existing properties would be grandfathered, meaning the current rules continue to apply to anything you already own.
+But until we see actual legislation, that is not confirmed."
 That was his read, not a guarantee.

-That is a meaningful distinction.
-If you bought your investment property years ago and are planning to hold it for another decade, a change that only applies to new purchases from a future date may not affect you at all.
-But until we see the actual legislation, nobody knows for certain, which is exactly why my accountant said to hold tight rather than make decisions based on what is still just a proposal.
+That distinction matters a lot.
+If you bought your investment property years ago and are planning to hold it, a change that only applies to new purchases from a future date may not affect you at all.
+But nobody knows the detail yet, which is exactly why my accountant said to hold tight rather than make decisions based on what is still just a proposal.

 The Perth context